 Inclusion is the key attribute that supports diversity to create a model working environment and hence, being an ideology for organisations.
-According to Achievers2, without an influential practice of inclusion, the organisations, including distinct individuals, may not perform well.
+According to Achievers2, without an influential practice of inclusion, organisations, including distinct individuals, may not perform well.

-Also, the more the employees feel they are included, the higher the morale they gain.
+Also, the more the employees feel they are included, the higher their morale they gain.
 The sense of belonging, as a result, can enable businesses to obtain positive performance results, thus, enhancing collaboration and employee engagement.